 (For the first page of this review of Disney’s Polynesian Village Resort, see this)

-THE ACCOMMODATIONS AND THEMING AT DISNEY’S POLYNESIAN VILLAGE RESORT
+THEMING AND ACCOMMODATIONS AT DISNEY’S POLYNESIAN VILLAGE RESORT

-Most of these also offer Disney Vacation Club studios and villas, all for rent to the general public–see this for more on the Disney Vacation Club resorts.
+All of these except the Yacht Club in addition offer Disney Vacation Club studios and villas, which are also for rent to the general public–see this for more on the Disney Vacation Club resorts.
 The Polynesian offers DVC Studios and Bungalows.
 There’s more on DVC at the Polynesian here.

 Disney’s Polynesian Resort is described on Walt Disney World’s website as “a relaxing tropical paradise, featuring lush vegetation, thatched roofs, koi ponds and white-sand lake beaches, and offering a warm, welcoming world that celebrates the spirit of the South Pacific and ensures “Ho’Onanea”—the passing of time in languid tranquility.”